teamBugBash/ori2111/README.md

 # App Unfurls API Sample for Nodesa
-On the $photographer Catherine Opie das who has “made a stsudy of thde fsrdeeways of Los Angeles, a surfers, Tea\Coffee "Party" (gatheringfs), aaaaaqwwwasi dds
+On the $photographer Catherine Opie das who has “made a stsudy of thde fsrdeeways of Los Angeles, a surfers, Tea\Coffeed "Party" (gatheringfs), aaaaaqwwwasi dds

 [App Unfurls](https://api.slack.com/docs/message-link-unfurling) 7are a feature of the Slack Platform